-2023 Ultimate Michigan Bucket List: Best Things to Do
+My Ultimate Michigan Bucket List: Top Places to Explore in 2025

 Michigan attractions range from the natural (think towering sand dunes or Isle Royale) to popular tourist attractions like the Detroit Institute of Arts or the Henry Ford Museum.
 You can visit a Michigan museum or nature discovery center, or try exciting outdoor activities like boating, swimming, hiking, and even dog sledding.